11 Days in Costa Rica

 We do absolutely everything possible to avoid needing such a mundane awakening.
 A world without alarm clocks is one we want to be part of, and your “rise and shine” while in Costa Rica will come from the sound of crashing waves, an bilingual parrot squawking, or perhaps even monkeys jumping onto the roof of your bungalow.

 As previously mentioned, Costa Rica is Central America's most gay friendly country and most people are welcoming of homosexuality.
-That said, public displays of affection (gay or straight) are generally frowned upon.
-In respect for their local culture we usually suggest keeping your excitement and affection for your partner to more private locations.

 No problem!
 Don’t worry, overall, over 50% of our travelers come solo and our trip will provide plenty of chances to meet great people both inside and outside of our group, including other solos.
 As far as your accommodations go, you’ve got two choices.
 We can either pair you up with another solo group member in a two-bed room, or you can have your own room for a reasonable surcharge.